-B. Credit Hours:
+B. Credits:

-List the number of credit hours required for this program.
-Is the number of total credit hours appropriate?
+List the number of credits required for this program.
+Is the number of total credits appropriate?
 Is the distribution of credits appropriate; i.e. general education, technical, related technical and general education, electives?
 Are the requirements for lecture, lab, and clinical/work experience, credits realistic?
 See the Registrar for additional information.